-S.U.C.C.E.S.S. programs and services will fully return to onsite operations within the guidelines and compliance as set out in BC's Restart Plan and pubic health authority guidelines.
-Our safety plan uses the 6-Step Process below as outlined by WorkSafe BC's COVID-19 Safety Plan planning tool.2
+S.U.C.C.E.S.S. programs and services will return to onsite operations within the guidelines and compliance as set out in the provincial Restart Plan and public health guidelines.
+Our safety plan uses the 6-Step Process below as outlined by WorkSafeBC's COVID-19 Safety Plan planning tool.